chenlinear/chenlinear.github.io/content/posts/20230909-machine-learning-notes-mojonization.md

 ### §1.2 `fn`

 `fn` is similar to `def` in Python.
 And Mojo supports `def` too.
-Types are required for arguments and return values for an `fn` function.
+Types are required for arguments and return values for a `fn` function.

 #### §1.2.1 Immutable Arguments: `borrowed`